prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::caution DRAFT

-**This document is being actively developed** and may change as we receive feedback from users like you.
+**This document is being actively developed alongside [Prysm v2.1.3](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4)** and may change as we receive feedback from users like you.
 Join our [Discord server](https://discord.gg/prysmaticlabs) to share your feedback.

 :::